Why Pakistanis In The Otherworldly Highlands Aren't Happy To See Pakistani Tourists

 "We don't want to become a concrete jungle," he says.

 Domestic tourists began pouring in about six years ago, Ahmed says.
-The sudden surge is owed to a convergence of factors: sectarian violence between Sunnis and Shiites in far-northern Pakistan was quelled by authorities, making the road safe for visitors.
-The road itself – a highway of hairpin turns – was improved, making it easier to drive up.
-And word spread of the area's beauty through word of mouth and social media, according to both tourists and officials.
+The sudden surge is owed to a convergence of factors: sectarian violence between Sunnis and Shiites in far northern Pakistan was quelled by authorities, making the road safe for visitors.
+The road itself — a highway of hairpin turns — was improved, making it easier to drive up.
+And tales of the area's beauty spread through word of mouth and social media, according to both tourists and officials.

-The tourists include Mohammad Afzal and his wife Nazira from the southern city of Larkana, who said they'd brought their extended family of 22 people for a week-long stay in the region.
-"We saw a video and were like, let's go!"
-Nazira says, as they passed around hot mugs of chai on a freezing day.
+The tourists include Mohammad Afzal and his wife, Nazira, from the southern city of Larkana, who said they had brought their extended family of 22 people for a weeklong stay in the region.
+"We saw a video and were like, 'Let's go!' " Nazira says, as they passed around hot mugs of chai on a freezing day.

 "We went to the China border, and the kids saw snow.
 They were so excited," she says.